Five Dollars a Day: Plot

-They then head to New Mexico so that Nat can collect a small sum of money from an old rival, Kruger (Peter Coyote), whom Nat lent money to start a used car dealership many years back, and whom Richie's mother later ran off with when he was young.
+They then head to New Mexico so that Nat can collect a small sum of money from an old rival, Bert Kruger, whom Nat lent money to start a used car dealership many years back, and whom Richie's mother later ran off with when he was young.
 Kruger, now owner of a hugely successful chain of car dealerships, and a well established member of the community with wife and family, agrees to give Nat a large sum of quiet money so that Nat does not upset Kruger's plans to run for mayor by embarrassing Kruger regarding Ritchie's paternity.

 Flush with cash, Nat suggests to Richie that the two of them visit Las Vegas to spend some time together, but Richie soon realizes that Nat is not his actual father and Nat convinces him that his story about being sick was a ruse to get him to travel with him to New Mexico.
 Upset with this news, Richie runs off with the hush money and sneaks into Kruger's campaign kick-off party to confront him.
 Not satisfied with how Kruger responds, Richie rushes the campaign stage to announce Kruger's paternity and simulates the return of the hush money.

 After escaping capture by campaign security, Richie returns to the hotel where he meets back up with Nat.
 After some discussion, Nat collapses and winds up in the hospital, actually very ill.
 Maggie shows up after Richie calls her to break the news.
 They sneak Nat out of the hospital, and Nat takes Richie to a beached boat house near the shore of a desert lake, where the two go skinny dipping.

 Later, Richie and Maggie are shown sitting in a row boat on the lake, scattering Nat's ashes from a makeshift urn consisting of a large Pepsi cup that Nat got for free with a five dollar purchase of gas.
 The boat begins to sink as they laugh at their circumstance.